Maikel Garcia Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Red Sox's 4.47 team ERA ranks 18th among all MLB pitching staffs.
+- The Red Sox have a 4.54 team ERA that ranks 21st across all league pitching staffs.

+- Red Sox pitchers combine to allow 180 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

+- Houck makes the start for the Red Sox, his 16th of the season.
+He is 3-8 with a 4.93 ERA and 70 strikeouts in 76 2/3 innings pitched.

-- The left-hander's last appearance was on Saturday against the Los Angeles Dodgers, when he went 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- The righty last appeared on Sunday against the Los Angeles Dodgers, when he threw four innings, allowing one earned run while giving up five hits.

-- The 34-year-old has amassed an ERA of 3.99, with 9.6 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .242 batting average against him.
+- The 27-year-old has a 4.93 ERA and 8.2 strikeouts per nine innings across 15 games this season, while giving up a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.